There are six award categories, with a total of ten awards in 2023, including:

 Outstanding Leader

-Supported by The NonProfit Alliance as Presenting Partner
+Over $3 million category Supported by The NonProfit Alliance and Orchard Talent Group as 2024 For-Purpose Leadership Awards Presenting Partner

 An individual with a minimum of ten years in a leadership role and who reports to the CEO or board.
 They have demonstrated outstanding leadership for their organisation and are recognised by their achievements through personal leadership, initiative and innovation.
 They will have a reputation for integrity, positive values and be well-regarded by their peers.
 They have either led system change and/or strengthened the organisational capacity of their organisation.
 Please note: Leadership experience does not need to have been gained simply in your current role or organisation however your current CEO or board will need to verify your entry.